lreij/notes/z.md

 Investing the Templeton Way: The Market-Beating Strategies of Value Investing's Legendary Bargain Hunter

-The Millionaire Fastlane: Crack the Code to Wealth and Live Rich for a Lifetime

 Secrets of the Millionaire Mind: Mastering the Inner Game of Wealth

 Horse Sense: The Key to Success is Finding a Horse to Ride